Bryan-Suelo/cwnp/CWS-101_questions.md

 3. **What RF behavior is similar to ligth waves as seen in a mirror?**

    _Reflection_
-   > Reflection occursin RF waves as well as ligth waves and is analogous to ligth in a mirror.
+   > Reflection occurs in RF waves as well as ligth waves and is analogous to ligth in a mirror.

 4. **What kind of modulation is not used in WLANs?**